 If I have leftover biscuits that won’t fit, I just cook them off to the side in another small pan.

-Bake these at 450 for 14-16 minutes, or until they are lightly golden on top.
+Bake these at 450 for 14-16 minutes or until they are lightly golden brown on top.

-Mix up a little sweet glaze by stirring together 1 cup Confectioner’s Sugar, 1 teaspoon vanilla, and 1 tablespoon milk.
+Mix up a little sweet vanilla glaze by stirring together 1 cup of confectioner’s sugar, 1 teaspoon of vanilla extract, and 1 tablespoon of milk.
 Stir until all the lumps are gone.

-Allow to sit for just a few minutes until it sets.
+Allow them to sit for just a few minutes until the glaze sets.

-Take a bite of angel soft heaven :).
+Then take a bite of angel soft heaven :).

-- ½ cup cold butter, cut into slices
+- 1/2 cup unsalted butter cold, cut into slices

 - 1 cup confectioner's sugar